 Step 4) Launch JMeter

 If you are using Window, just run the file /bin/jmeter.bat to start JMeter in GUI mode as shown below

 Server mode is used for distributed testing.
-This Testing works as client-server model.
-In this model, JMeter runs on server computer in server mode.
-On client computer, JMeter runs in GUI mode.
+This Testing works as a client-server model.
+In this model, JMeter runs on a server computer in server mode.
+On a client computer, JMeter runs in GUI mode.

 To start the server mode, you run the bat file bin\jmeter-server.bat as below figure

 JMeter in GUI mode consumes much computer memory.
 For saving the resource, you may choose to run JMeter without the GUI.
 To do so, use the following command options